About Code_Aster Windows

 EDF adds a lot of useful business products and modules into Salome-Meca that are not present in the original Salome platform.
 Unfortunately, the build process used by EDF is very different compared to the original one and will be extremely hard to port on Windows.
 Moreover, not all Salome-Meca modules are open-sources and therefore impossible to rebuild on Windows.
 Also, among all these products and modules added by EDF, mostly Code_Aster and today AsterStudy, generate high added value and interest.
 Then, Salome-Meca is simply the same Windows binary package already provided by Open Cascade and distributed under Gnu LGPL2.1, enriched with Code_Aster and AsterStudy.
 The package is adapted accordingly and contains also some modifications in libraries and configuration files.

 How to install Code_Aster Windows?

 The archive Code_Aster for Windows provided in our download page simply needs to be unzipped somewhere and it’s ready.
 There is no setup or wizard because the application has been made as portable as possible.
-This post gives more details on how to install and how to verify that your installation is working.
+You can follow the Code_Aster Windows installation tutorial to get more details on how to install and how to verify that your installation is working.
 More advanced tips can be found in the README.txt file inside the archive.

 How to install Salome-Meca Windows?

 The archive Salome-Meca for Windows provided in our download page simply needs to be unzipped somewhere and it’s ready.
-There is no setup or wizard, and the installation procedure explained on this post for Salome can be followed for Salome_Meca Windows.
+There is no setup or wizard.
+You can follow the Salome Windows installation tutorial as well to get more details on how to install Salome_Meca Windows.
 More advanced tips can be found in the README.txt file inside the archive.

 Do I need to download both Code_Aster and Salome-Meca Windows package?